conbench/datalogistik/README.rst

 ``COMPRESSION``
     Internal compression (passed to parquet writer).

-``bypass-cache``
-    Do not store any copies of the dataset in the cache.

-``make-copy``
-    Instead of creating hard-links to the dataset instance in the cache, make a full copy of the files to the output directory.
-    Useful if you want a read/write instance of a dataset.

 ``clean``
     Perform a clean-up of the cache, checking whether all of the subdirectories